- Admissions & Aid

 Gwynedd Mercy University’s Frances M. Maguire School of Nursing and Health Professions has been a regional leader in health practitioner education for more than two generations.
 Our nursing faculty members bring clinical expertise, academic rigor, and a passion for the nursing profession to the classroom.

 The community of nursing experts, scholars, and regional health care leaders we have developed—not to mention our thousands of nursing alumni—is an invaluable resource for your professional development and personal enrichment.
-Inside and outside the classroom, the GMercyU community offers you the opportunity to discover the Next.
+Inside and outside the classroom in our CNS programs, the GMercyU community offers you the opportunity to discover the Next.

 The MSN-CNS (Adult-Gerontology) is a two-year advanced practice nursing program.
 You will take 12 courses and complete a practicum experience.
 This includes seven foundation courses (a total of 19 credits), plus four CNS concentration courses (12 credits).
 The last nine credits include a course in either nursing leadership or nursing education and your practicum.
 Courses run one at a time, in seven-week sessions.